-The Quest University Canada Work-Study Program is designed as part of our support system to assist our students with the cost of their education while simultaneously meeting the operational needs of the University.
+The Quest Work-Study Program is designed as part of Financial Aid to assist students with the cost of their education while simultaneously meeting the operational needs of the University.

-All jobs pay $11 per hour.
-The maximum allocation would require working approximately 4 hours per week over the thirty-two weeks classes are in session (minus the first week of each term).
+All Work-Study campus employment positions pay $11.80 per hour, meaning that the maximum allocation of $1,416 would require working approximately four hours per week over the 32 weeks of classes in an academic year (minus the first week of each term).

-Some jobs will have regularly scheduled hours, while others may involve specific projects.
-All students will be responsible to a staff or faculty supervisor who will evaluate their performance and reliability; students who fail to show up for scheduled work periods, or fail to perform satisfactorily may lose their work position, and are not guaranteed a replacement position.
+Some positions will have regularly scheduled hours, while others may involve specific projects.
+All students will be responsible to a staff or faculty supervisor who will evaluate their performance and reliability.
+Students who fail to show up for scheduled work periods, or fail to perform satisfactorily may lose their work position and are not guaranteed a replacement position.

 A limited number of opportunities to work these hours in a full or part-time capacity may be available for students arriving early owing to their obligation to sports teams or based on operational needs, or their leadership positions on campus, as well as in May following the end of the Spring Term.